Tales of Monkey Forest

 Some even speculate that the monkeys possibly carried rabies due to the outbreak of the disease among dogs in Indonesia.
 I am not a fan of monkeys.
 I find their humanoid looks and behavior disturbing.
 I don’t find them cute unless represented by cartoon figures with enlarged heads.
 So why bother going there?
 I don’t know, but part of me wanted to know what was going on inside.
 I was driven by curiosity.

-Battling with my paranoia, I stood at the forest gate and took a peek inside.
+Battling my paranoia, I stood at the forest gate and took a peek inside.
 It looked empty.
-I was hoping there'd be more people so the chances of me being attacked my macaques would lower.
-Finally, a group of tourists arrived and bought tickets, so I went along with them holding on to my dear camera.
+I was hoping there’d be more people so the chances of me being attacked by macaques would lower.
+Finally, a group of tourists arrived and bought tickets, so I went along with them holding onto my dear camera.
 The cheeky mammals were known to take things from careless tourists which is why I only brought my camera, room key, a few bucks, and a cheap phone with me.

 I think this monkey sensed my fear.
-It was looking me in the eyeballs and seemed like it's telling me to watch my back.
-I'm taking its photo to identify the culprit if it decided to attack me.
+It was looking me in the eyeballs and seemed like it was telling me to watch my back.
+I’m taking its photo to identify the culprit if it decided to attack me.

 Further in, I saw more people.
 I was so relieved I finally relaxed.
 There are vendors selling bananas at the entrance so you can feed them, but I didn’t buy any because I didn’t want to attract their attention.

-With daily tourists running in hundreds, these monkeys don't need to find food.
-I'm just curious though how that would affect their lives.
+With daily tourists running hundreds, these monkeys don’t need to find food.
+I’m just curious though how that would affect their lives.

 The men in green are the staff that managed the forest.
 The monkeys don’t seem to bother them anymore.

 There was a cremation taking place inside the sanctuary.
 People chanted and sang mournful sounds.